Slow Indexes, Part II

 The cost value of 680 is even higher than the cost value for the execution plan using the FULL TABLE SCAN (477).
 The optimizer will therefore automatically prefer the FULL TABLE SCAN.

-That example about bad index performance and a “fast” FULL TABLE SCANs should not hide the fact that a proper index is the best solution to most performance problems.
-Searching on last name is best support by an index on LAST_NAME, of course:
+This example of a slow index should not hide the fact that proper indexing is the best solution.
+Of course searching on last name is best supported by an index on LAST_NAME:

 Using the new index, the optimizer calculates a cost value of 3: